mikek64/hello-world/README.md

 from data_preparation.py    Create arrays by running table_to_array.create_all_arrays
 converts the table and the labels to numpy arrays encoding words with GloVe.
 This creates 3 array sets:-

-	data arrays in the array_data subfolder     3d numpy arrays encoding image and location with GloVe along the channel dimension label arrays in the array_labels subfolder   labels correspond to the indices from the tag master csv file.
-0 means no word word location map in the array_wordmap subfolder  -1 means no word maps to that pixel
+	-data arrays in the array_data subfolder     3d numpy arrays encoding image and location with GloVe along the channel dimension
+	-label arrays in the array_labels subfolder   labels correspond to the indices from the tag master csv file.
+0 means no word
+	-word location map in the array_wordmap subfolder  -1 means no word maps to that pixel

 ### Generating training data - 2 - by python ###